-The Letter of Intent should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
+The statement of interest should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
 If an applicant has reached out to a faculty member in the department for potential supervision, this information should be included.
-Submitted directly to the Graduate Assistant – firstname.lastname@example.org.

 Tuition and Fees

-Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.
+Information on tuition and other fees are available through Queen’s University Office of the University Registrar website.

 How to Apply?

 Complete applications are reviewed and offers are made on an on-going basis by the program.
 Applicants are strongly encouraged to apply early.